Skip to content

 Setting up the Manifest#

-This is an overview of the pixi manifest using pixi-build.
+This is an overview of the Pixi manifest using pixi-build.

 pixi.toml